Annika Wedderkopp

-Annika Hedegaard Wedderkopp (born 14 December 2004), known by her stage name Annika, is a Danish actress and singer.
+Annika Hedegaard Wedderkopp (born 14 December 2004), known mononymously as Annika, is a Danish actress and singer.
 As a child, she starred in The Hunt (2012) opposite Mads Mikkelsen.
 As a singer signed to Universal Music Denmark, she has charted three number-one songs in Denmark, starting in 2024 with "Sammen", a collaboration with Marstein.
 The song also reached number-one in Norway, marking her second after "Så længe jeg er sexy".
-Her debut album, AW, topped the Danish albums chart in 2025 and has been certified triple platinum by IFPI Danmark.
+Her debut album, AW, topped the Danish albums chart in 2025 and has been certified quadruple-platinum by IFPI Danmark.

 Early life and education

 Annika Hedegaard Wedderkopp was born on 14 December 2004 and grew up in Vejby in North Zealand.
 At the age of six, she was cast as Klara in the Danish drama film The Hunt (2012); in the film, her character's lies lead to a male teacher (played by Mads Mikkelsen) being wrongly accused of sexually abusing her.
 She subsequently had a small role in the film Man Divided (2017).

 Wedderkopp started writing songs at the age of seven, and competed in the 2017 edition of MGP Junior at the age of twelve.
 In the song contest, she and classmate Maja Løve Nielsen entered with "Ikke mere", a song they wrote themselves.
 In 2024, she completed her gymnasium education at Gribskov Gymnasium.